resourcepool/training-java/README.md

 ###4.7.
 Web Services, REST API

-#### 4.7.1 Gatling Test with Spring Security
+#### 4.7.1 Performance review with Gatling
 Now that you have enabled Spring Security, you can use the second Gatling Simulation with Spring Security.
-See the README present in the gatling-test folder for more explanations.
+See the README present in the gatling-test folder for more details.

 ####4.7.2.
 Jackson
 Now, we want your webapp to also produce APIs so that clients could access the resources remotely.